 There’s not much nightlife and shopping is limited mostly to puja items for temple-goers.
 Many stalls and restaurants sell the classic Melukote Iyengar Puliyogare Mix, with the slogan ‘It’s not taste?
 Get money back!’
 Just fry it with some leftover cooked rice and you have a meal.
 Although the town’s silk-weaving traditions appear mostly to have died out, there’s a khadi unit on the outskirts with an outlet in town.
 Known as Janapada Khadi it specialises in organic handwoven cotton clothes coloured with natural dyes from betel nut shells and pomegranate peels.

 For an overnight stay, Melkote has the option of dharmsalas for pilgrims, a traveller’s bungalow and one or two small lodges such as the Yadhugiri Guest House, though apparently pilgrims are allowed to sleep the night on any porch or veranda.
 One can also stay comfortably at the resorts situated 30 kilometres away at Srirangapatnam, outside Mysore from where buses run to Melkote bus stand.

 is the author of the Bengaluru crime novel trilogy "Mr Majestic", "Hari, a Hero for Hire" and "Tropical Detective" (Pan Macmillan India) and his latest travel book is "A Walk Through Barygaza" (Amazon/Westland Books 2017).

-is a Swedish freelance photo-journalist with a focus on Asia.
-For almost a decade he has traveled through large parts of the Asiatic continent and covered issues of development, environmental, political and human rights issues.
+is a Swedish freelance photojournalist with a focus on Asia.
+For almost a decade he has travelled through large parts of the Asiatic continent and covered issues of development, environmental, political and human rights.